Residential Electric Rates

 What is the Power Cost Adjustment (PCA)?

-How is the PCA calculated?
+How is the PCA Calculated?

 The PCA is a fixed charge for kilowatt hour (kWh).
 The PCA total will depend on the number of kWh’s the customer uses during each billing period.
 BMU reviews and adjusts the PCA calculation on a monthly basis.
-The PCA calculation is determined by reviewing the difference between the amount BMU actually pays KU for wholesale power and the amount BMU collects through its monthly electric rates to the customer.
+The PCA calculation is determined by reviewing the difference between the amount BMU actually pays AMP for wholesale power and the amount BMU collects through its monthly electric rates to the customer.
 The PCA is then increased or decreased to reconcile the amount that BMU under collects or over collects.

 An additional 10% penalty will be assessed when payment is not received by the due date.
 Failure to pay on or before the 20th of each month shall be cause for shutting off the utilities by BMU, and an additional charge of $20/$40 payable to BMU will be made for turning on utilities.